tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-2-key-sharing/index.md

 $$

-This is just a simulation of a protocol $\mathscr{P}_1$ where we need to open along with a proof and shares.
+This is just a simulation of a protocol $\mathscr{P}_1$ where we need to open along with a proof and shares, simplifying communication substantially.

 Let's unroll again.